ahjustsea/BuyTheDip/README.md

 # BuyTheDip

 BuyTheDip is a project made to help with crypto investing.
 It's purpose is to determine whether current prices are significantly/statistically lower (dips) or higher (peaks) than it has been in the last two weeks.
-Buying these dips and selling at these peaks will yield greater return on investment, though this algorithm cannot tell you if the price has stopped dipping or peaking.
+Buying these dips and selling at these peaks will yield greater return on investment.
 Whether you sell or not is entirely up to you, but a portfolio that buys at dips will definitely outperform a scheduled-time-purchases (e.g., DCA).

 Current cryptocurrency prices are fetched from coingecko API every 20 minutes.
 Z-scores are posted every hour, and trends in z-scores are posted every other hour.
 However, when large dips/moons are happening, z > 2 or z < -2, the results are posted immediately.
 More coins/tokens can be added on demand.